-The M.A.
-Program in Theatre at Bowling Green State University is designed to provide students with those fundamentals essential for the development of independent thought and expression, ingredients necessary for truly creative scholarship and artistry in the theater.
-In the program, students are afforded a basic understanding of theatre and performance history, theory, criticism, and research methods and their application to teaching and practical work in theatre and performance studies.
-Students in the M.A.
-Program may pursue one of two courses of study: the M.A.
-Thesis Track (i.e., Plan I), which may be completed over the course of two academic years; or the M.A.
-Portfolio Track (i.e., Plan II), which may be completed over the course of one calendar year (i.e., one academic year, plus one summer).
-BGSU undergraduates accepted into the 4-Plus-1 MA Program in Theatre, must elect to follow the M.A.
-Portfolio Track, and may follow a different timeline based on the number of graduate credits compiled while still completing the undergraduate degree.
+The Master of Arts Program in Theatre at Bowling Green State University is designed to provide students with fundamentals essential for the development of independent thought and expression, ingredients necessary for creative scholarship and artistry in the theater.
+Students are afforded a basic understanding of theatre and performance history, theory, criticism, and research methods and their application to practical work in theatre.
+Students may pursue one of two courses of study: the M.A.
+Thesis Track (i.e., Plan I), or the M.A.
+Portfolio Track (i.e., Plan II).

 The performance studies certificate is open to all graduate students enrolled at Bowling Green State University.
 Through this certificate program the student will explore the histories, theories, and practices of Performance Studies.
 The focus is on the relationship between text and practice; performance as a reflection of society, a witnessing to an experience, or a challenge to social structures or ways of knowing; emerging ideas of audience reception theory; interdisciplinary connections with cultural studies, communication studies; and U.S./global performance practices.
 The certificate may be used as a research methodology or area of specialization within a degree program or other course of study, as a gateway into an advanced degree program in Performance Studies/related field, or as a foundation for work in community-based performance or theatre of social action/change.

 THFM 6630 Introduction to Performance Studies (3)